boorngos/SimpleOS/docs/INSTALL.md

    If Windows asks to merge `Roms/`, confirm.
 Do not leave everything inside a nested folder named `SimpleOS-RGDS-…`.
-4. Eject the card, insert it in the RG DS, power on.
+6. Eject the card, insert it in the RG DS, power on.
-5. In the Anbernic menu: **APPS → Install SimpleOS**.
+7. In the Anbernic menu move to: **Applications → APPS** and then click on the *Install SimpleOS* script.
    SimpleOS splash screens appear on both displays.
 Do not power off.
-6. When it finishes, the device reboots into SimpleOS
+8. When it finishes, the device reboots into SimpleOS
-7. If the top screen doesn't come app: press **start → reboot**
+9. If the top screen doesn't come up: press **start → reboot**
+10. Now you can add you roms the usual way or in *simpleos/games*
+11. Enjoy!

 Games go in `simpleos/games` and/or the stock NDS folder (`Roms/NDS`).